Resource wizard

 If unsure, keep Archetype empty.

-Panel for Archetype contains three possibilities:
+Panel for Archetype allows three possibilities:

 • No archetype,